U.S. flag

 Section 4050—Excess Collateral

 A depositary must pledge all collateral to a specific agency V account.
-If a depositary pledges collateral in excess of the requested amount, the entire pledge is applied to the indicated agency account.
-For example, Agency “X” requests a pledge of $103,000.
+If a depositary pledges collateral in excess of the requested amount, the entire pledge is applied to the indicated federal entity account.
+For example, Federal entity “X” requests a pledge of $103,000.
 The depositary chooses to pledge $105,000 because of the profile of its securities portfolio.
-Agency “X” is credited with the entire $105,000 pledge, not just the $103,000 requested.
+Federal entity “X” is credited with the entire $105,000 pledge, not just the $103,000 requested.

 Section 4055—Maturing Securities

-The TCMM Operations Team monitors agency V accounts to identify maturing securities.
-Because most of the pledged securities are made in book-entry form, the FRB must have procedures in place to prevent under-collateralization of the agency account.
+The TCMM Operations Team monitors federal entity V accounts to identify maturing securities.
+Because most of the pledged securities are made in book-entry form, the FRB must have procedures in place to prevent under-collateralization of the federal entity account.
 This could result from either the redemption or payment of pledged securities.
 In this case, the FRB sends a report notifying each depositary of its upcoming maturing securities.
 Depending on the circumstances, the TCMM Operations Team must take the actions discussed below.

 4055.10—Substitution Required

-If the TCMM Operations Team determines that a depositary’s collateral account must remain at the current level, the FRB contacts the depositary at least 10 business days before the maturity date of the current pledged securities.
-The FRB report instructs the depositary in substituting collateral.
-If the depositary does not substitute new collateral one business day before the maturation/redemption date, the TCMM Operations Team calls the depositary to discuss the need for additional collateral or the withholding of proceeds.
+If the TCMM Operations Team determines that a depositary’s collateral account must remain at the current level, the FRB contacts the depositary at least 30 business days before the maturity date of the current pledged securities.
+If the depositary does not substitute new collateral one business day before the maturity date, the TCMM Operations Team calls the depositary to discuss the need for additional collateral or the withholding of proceeds.

 4055.20—Substitution Not Required